Indian National Defence University: Act of Parliament - pending

-As of october 2020, the draft bill was still lying with the prime minister Narendra Modi, awaiting his and cabinet's approval.
-India has no defense university even those such university in India was first proposed in 1967, while Pakistan already has two defense universities.
+As of October 2024, the draft bill was still lying with the prime minister Narendra Modi, awaiting his and cabinet's approval.
+India has no defense university even though such a university in India was first proposed in 1967, while Pakistan already has two defense universities.
 As of September 2019, there was no evidence that the university will ever open, despite earlier optimism.
-"The country certainly needs a ‘world-class’ INDU to inject some much-needed strategic culture in governance as well as encourage robust cross-linkages between the executive and academia.
+"The country certainly needs a 'world-class' INDU to inject some much-needed strategic culture in governance as well as encourage robust cross-linkages between the executive and academia.
 Almost all major countries, from the US to China, have national defence [uni]varsities (sic) to develop national security leaders as well as undertake long-term strategic studies and threat assessments."

 Campus development

 Once the act is passed in the parliament, IDU will be developed in phases, and the first phase will take 3 to 4 years.
 Meanwhile, the IDU is operating from its temporary location at Jodhpur.